 In the realm of chemistry, many experiments were conducted to understand the structure of atoms and also the subatomic particles.
 After the discovery of the subatomic particles scientist were keen to know their position inside the atoms.
 How electrons, protons, and neutrons are arranged, and how does their specific position and arrangement make the atom stable?
 Are there specific points inside the atom where their probability of finding them is maximum, and where is the minimum or zero?
-To find out such answers, areas were found inside the atomic structure at the radial and angular plane, where the probability of electrons are zero.
+To find out such answers, areas were found inside the atomic structure at the radial and angular plane, where the probability of electrons is zero.

 In this article, we will cover the concept of Electromagnetic Waves and several related parameters.
 This concept falls under the broader category of Atomic structure, which is a crucial chapter in Class 11 chemistry.
 It is not only essential for board exams but also for competitive exams like the Joint Entrance Examination (JEE Main), National Eligibility Entrance Test (NEET), and other entrance exams such as SRMJEE, BITSAT, WBJEE, BCECE, and more.